cs2113-s23/cs2113-s23.github.io/syllabus.md

 ### Self-Guided Worksheets

 Each lecture will be accompanied by a *self-guided worksheet*.
 This worksheet is to complement in-class content and to assist you in reviewing the material. **Worksheets are not graded for accuracy; instead, you attest that you have completed the worksheet.** Worksheet completion is expected by the Sunday following Monday lecture.
+Note that Worksheet zero is an exception; it has a grading rubric that is NOT based on completion.

 ### Labs